BELEMMoumouni/Advanced-AI/README.md

 ## How to run the project
 * The first file mdptp is an example to understand how work MDP ( Markov Decision Process ).
 You could check it for more details.
-* The second one is all about described above and to run it, you need to be install :
+* The second one is all about described above and to run it, you need to be installed :
   * mdptoolbox.
 Here is how to fix it : https://pymdptoolbox.readthedocs.io/en/latest/index.html
   * all python extensions such as numpy